-The 2015 Chelsea Plant of the Year has been announced.
-The accolade has gone to Viburnum plicatum f. tomentosum Kilimanjaro Sunrise.
+The 2015 Chelsea Plant of the Year accolade went to Viburnum plicatum f. tomentosum Kilimanjaro Sunrise ('Jww5').

-RHS plant committee members selected the 20 plants that were considered for the title of 2015 Chelsea Plant of the Year.
-The range of plants covers edibles, seasonal bedding and shrubs and all are being exhibited to the public for the first time.
+RHS plant committee members selected 20 plants to be considered for the title of 2015 Chelsea Plant of the Year.
+The range of plants covered edibles, seasonal bedding and shrubs and all 20 were being exhibited to the public for the first time in the Great Pavilion.

 Viburnum plicatum f. tomentosum Kilimanjaro Sunrise (‘Jww5’).
 Shrub with an appleblossom pink flush, and young flowers becoming pure white with age.
 Relatively compact and slow growing.
 Exhibited by Burncoose Nurseries.

 Streptocarpus ‘Polka-Dot Purple’.
 Houseplant with striking white and purple flowers produced for up to 10 months of the year.
 Exhibited by Dibleys Nurseries.

 Salvia ‘Love and Wishes’.
 Graceful, arching plant producing rich purple flowers with burgundy calyces from May to October.
 Exhibited by Dysons Nurseries.

 The other finalists